Home Energy Assistance

 Saving Energy, Saving Money

-If your household qualifies for Home Energy Assistance, you may be eligible to receive Weatherization improvements that will help stretch your benefit even more.
-Homeowners and renters may also receive help to repair or replace in inefficient or inoperable heating system.
-Contact NSCAP’s Energy Services Program for more details at (978) 531-0767, ext 118.
+If your household qualifies for Home Energy Assistance, you may be eligible for no-cost energy improvements that will make your home more comfortable and more affordable.
+Homeowners and renters may also receive help to repair or replace an inefficient or inoperable heating system.
+Contact Action, Inc., NSCAP’s Energy Services Program for more details at (978) 283-2131, ext 258, or visit https://actionincenergy.org.

 Tips for Saving Energy and Staying Safe